-It is also important to check the Nice Classification in order to choose the most suitable classes for your product or services.
+Check the Nice Classification and choose the most suitable classes for your product or service.

-There are 6 key steps to register your trademark in Mexico.
-This process can take between 6-8 months.
+There are 6 key steps to follow when registering your trademark in Mexico.
+The process can take between 6-8 months.

-Foreign applicants must seek the support of a local agent to submit their application.
+Foreign companies must seek the support of a local agent to submit their application.

-Perform a trademark search in Mexico’s IMPI website (Marcanet).
-This search will help you to rule out any similarity with other Mexican trademarks previously registered.
+Perform a trademark search on Mexico’s IMPI website MARCIA.
+This search will help you rule out the possibility that your trademark bears any similarity with other trademarks previously registered in Mexico.

-This is a crucial step for all companies seeking a trademark in Mexico.
+Performing a trademark search is a crucial step for all companies seeking to register a trademark in Mexico.
 Ensuring your distinctive sign(s) are unique and available ensures a smooth application process with minimal delay.

-It is therefore recommended that you seek experienced legal support to conduct a thorough trademark search in Mexico to ensure your application is well-researched.
+We recommend that you seek experienced legal support who can conduct a thorough trademark search in Mexico to ensure that you can present a well-researched application.

-Once you perform your trademark search and no similarities were found, you can apply for the registration of your trademark in Mexico.
-This process is carried out in the IMPI electronic platform (PASE) by creating an account; it is required to have electronic signature and Unique Population Registry Code in order to create your account and log in at this platform.
+Once you perform your trademark search and find no distinctive signs that are similar to yours, you can apply for the registration of your trademark in Mexico.
+To complete this process, you need to create an account in the IMPI electronic platform (PASE), and have an electronic signature and Unique Population Registry Code (CURP).

-When logged in at this platform, you may select the registration of trademark menu and fill all the required information of your trademark.
+Once logged in to this platform, you can select the trademark registration menu and fill in all the required information about your trademark.
 Note that you must file an individual application per Nice class.

-The payment of the respective fees is required for the application of a trademark in Mexico.
-These fees are around $200.00 USD per Nice class that is presented in your application.
+The payment of registration fees is required upon submission of the application.
+The fees to register a trademark in Mexico are around $200.00 USD per Nice class.

-The Mexican Institute of Industrial Property will study your application and will respond within a period of approximately 8-10 months.
-During this time the IMPI may contact the applicant to ask for more information about their trademark.
+The Mexican Institute of Industrial Property will study your application and respond within a period of approximately 8-10 months.
+During this time, the IMPI may contact the applicant to ask for more information about their trademark.

 4. Publication in the Gazette

-The IMPI must publish your application in the Information System of the Industrial Property Gazette (SIGA) within 10 days of receiving your application.
+The IMPI must publish your application in the Information System of the Industrial Property Gazette (SIGA) within 10 days of receiving it.
 This gives third parties the opportunity to comment on your application.
-The timeframe to do this is within one month of publication.
+They have one month after publication to do so.

-If the IMPI finds similarities between the pending application and another registered trademark, or your application receives a comment from a third party after its publication in the SIGA, you may be asked to modify your application.
-It is therefore crucial that you conduct a thorough trademark search in Mexico before submitting your application.
+If there are similarities between the pending application and another registered trademark, or if a third party comments on your application after its publication in the SIGA, the IMPI may ask you to modify your application.
+It is therefore crucial that you conduct careful research before submitting your application.

-Once confirmed that your application is unique, the IMPI will approve your trademark.
+Once they have confirmed that your application is unique, the IMPI will approve your trademark.

-Once registered, your trademark is valid for 10 years from the date of submission of the application, and can be renewed for periods of the same duration.
+Your trademark remains valid for 10 years from the date the application is submitted and can be renewed for periods of the same duration after the initial registration.

-If you want to register a trademark in Mexico, it is highly recommended that you collaborate with an experienced team to help you in the process.
-Legal and technical processes can be complex, and regulatory compliance is an obstacle if you are expanding your company and are unfamiliar with local laws.
+If you want to register a trademark in Mexico, it is best to work with an experienced team to help you in the process.
+Legal processes can be complex, and regulatory compliance is an obstacle if you are growing your company and aren’t sure about local laws.

 Contact us today to get personalized support for your business’ unique designs and market entry needs today.